open/close all folders

 - The Advance release introduced the Hero's Shield, the spiritual sucessor to the Paladin's Shield (see below) which is won from a Bonus Boss in the Bonus Dungeon, while the the DS release introduced a whole subset of this called Onion Equipment.
 Like the Adamant Armor you need to collect tails randomly dropped from enemies.

 - Final Fantasy VI has the Paladin Shield, which has 59 defense and magic defense, boosts evade and magic evade by 40%, and nullifies or absorbs all elemental damage.
-Not only that, but it is also the only item in the game aside from the Ragnarok magicite that teaches you the Ultima spell.
-To get it though you need to fight 256 battles equipped with the Cursed Shield, which inflicts all status ailments on the wearer.
+Not only that, but it is also one of only two items in the game (along with the Ragnarok magicite) that teaches you the Ultima spell.
+To get it though you need to fight 256 battles equipped with the Cursed Shield, which has terrible stats and inflicts all status ailments on the wearer (though also equipping the ribbon stops most of the ailments).

 - Final Fantasy VII gives us the Ziedrich, which has 100 defense, halves all elemental and physical damage, boosts your stats and can only be stolen from three bosses (well, technically, the same boss three different times), one of which can be missed entirely.
 The catch is that it has no materia slots, making it of somewhat dubious value.